Heroes for Hire: Publication history and original concept

 The Heroes for Hire concept originated with solo series titled Luke Cage, Hero for Hire.
 As a "hero for hire", Cage tried to merge the usually pro bono world of superheroics with the bill-paying practicality of private investigation.
 Although the title changed to Luke Cage, Power Man in issue #17, Cage continued with his for-hire activities.

 Initially, Heroes for Hire, Inc. was a small business licensed by the state of New York that offered a full line of professional investigation and protection services.
 Heroes for Hire was owned by Luke Cage and Daniel Rand (Iron Fist).
 It had offices on Park Avenue and two paid employees: Jenny Royce, the group's secretary, and Jeryn Hogarth, the group's lawyer and business representative.
 Heroes for Hire would not accept jobs that involved extra-legal activities.

 Fictional team biography

 Power Man and Iron Fist

 His own series cancelled due to low sales, Iron Fist joined the cast of Luke Cage, Power Man in a three-part storyline in #48–50.
 The comic's name changed to Power Man and Iron Fist from #50 upwards.
-The two formed a new Heroes for Hire, Inc., founded by attorney Jeryn Hogarth and staffed by administrative wunderkind Jennie Royce.
+The two formed a new Heroes for Hire, Inc., founded by attorney Jeryn Hogarth and staffed by administrative wunderkind Jennifer Royce.
 Iron Fist supporting cast characters Colleen Wing and Misty Knight also often appeared, although never becoming official members.
 This partnership lasted until the series' final issue #125, with Cage blamed for the apparent death of Iron Fist.